aero7405/Custom-Godot-Modules/README.md

 ## Midi Input
 Allows for input from a midi devices.
 On every instance of Midi Input the first command called must be `start_system_input(int port)`.
-If the connection is lost a new instance must be instanced if there is no connection when `start_system_input(int port)` is called the instance will disable itself!
+If the connection is lost a new instance must be instanced and if there is no connection when `start_system_input(int port)` is called the instance will disable itself!